F.W. Howay Code of Conduct

 The purpose of F.W.
 Howay’s Code of Conduct is to establish a learning environment and school culture that promotes safety, kindness, responsibility, and respect.
 The goal of our code is to create a school community where all individuals – students, parents, staff and visitors – demonstrate the values of respect for self and others, honesty, integrity, acceptance, and tolerance.

 F.W.
-Howay promotes the values expressed in the BC Human Rights Code respecting the rights of all individuals in accordance with the laws – prohibiting discrimination based on race, colour, ancestry, place of origin, religion, marital status, family status, age, physical or metal disability, sex, sexual orientation or gender identity and expression – in respect of discriminatory publication and discrimination in accommodation, service and facility in the school environment.
+Howay promotes the values expressed in the BC Human Rights Code respecting the rights of all individuals in accordance with the laws – prohibiting discrimination based on race, colour, ancestry, place of origin, religion, marital status, family status, age, physical or mental disability, sex, sexual orientation or gender identity and expression – in respect of discriminatory publication and discrimination in accommodation, service and facility in the school environment.

 Acceptable Behaviours